brct-james/guild-golems/README.md

 - - if price does not meet criteria, action will not go through
 - markets for each major locale
 - - server market order queue
+- - - more testing is necessary to ensure that price min check is working in the absence of force_execution
 - - - orders enter the queue and are processed sequentially
 - - - orders are always handled one of two ways:
 - - - - executed at current market price